 Solar Incentives in Montana

-By going solar, Montana residents can save money while reducing their carbon footprint.
-Leading Montana solar company, Purelight Power, offers Montanans the ability to go solar for $0 down and $0 out of pocket, making solar affordable and accessible for homeowners.
+By going solar, Montana homeowners can save money while reducing their carbon footprint.
+Purelight Power is Montana’s local solar company providing homeowners with the choice to go solar for $0 down and $0 out of pocket.

 In addition to going solar for $0 out of pocket with Purelight, Montana homeowners can also leverage the federal solar investment tax credit.
 This benefit is commonly referred to as the ITC, which stands for “Investment Tax Credit.”
 If you install your solar system right now, you will receive a federal tax credit equal to 26% of the cost of your solar panel system.